Cultural Chronicles: Iconic Creations that Shape Identities

 Britain

 • The telephone – invented by Alexander Graham Bell in 1876, enabled voice communication over long distances.
-The first text message was sent on a keypad-enabled phone by Neil Papworth on December 3, 1992, reading 「Merry Christmas.」
+The first text message was sent on a keypad-enabled phone by Neil Papworth on December 3, 1992, reading “Merry Christmas.”

 • Penicillin – the world’s first antibiotic, was discovered by Sir Alexander Fleming in 1928 at St. Mary’s Hospital, London.
 It took over a decade for researchers Howard Florey and Ernst Boris Chain to develop penicillin as a usable drug.
-A mouldy melon, found in Illinois in 1943, contained the first strain of mould suitable for mass production.

 Italy